 Showing Your Support After the Crowd Leaves

-Grieving people don't magically stop grieving just because a funeral or memorial service has happened.
-In fact, this is the time they are probably most vulnerable since all the offers of help have started to wane, and they are left with the gaping hole that is profound loss and sadness.
-Reaching out to someone to check up on them as they are in the midst of the grieving process can be a thoughtful gesture on your part.
+Grieving people don't magically stop hurting just because a funeral or memorial service has happened.
+In fact, this is the time that they're probably most vulnerable since all the offers of help have started to wane, and they're left with the reality of life without the person they love.
+Reaching out to someone to check up on them as they're in the midst of the grieving process can be a thoughtful gesture on your part.
 You may find that texting the grieving person after services allows them to be more willing to engage in conversation than they would have been immediately following the death.
+Whether someone is dealing with a sudden death or missing a lost loved one, deciding how to comfort someone through text involves empathy and support.

 Text Examples for Those Grieving a Loss

 These texts offer support that isn't vague, but rather specific to the possible needs of a grieving individual who has suffered a tremendous and recent loss.
-They help remind the grieving person that while this might be the most lonely they have ever felt, they are indeed not alone, and people care about them and continue to want to help them through this difficult time.
+They help remind the grieving person that while this might be the most lonely they've ever felt, they're not alone, and people care about them and continue to want to help them through this difficult time.

 - Does your schedule allow you to get away for coffee on Thursday?
 Name the place, and I can be there!